 Chimney breasts and fireplaces

 Repair category 1

-Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
-It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
+Notes It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
 The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
 The flue should be regularly swept.

 Internal decorations

 Repair category 1

-Notes The property is in good decorative order.
+Notes The property is in reasonable decorative order.